vijay-js/starter-kit/README.md

 # starter-kit

-This is starter kit from pluralsight course
+This is starter kit from pluralsight course by Cory !